core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Link-local addresses {#linklocal}

-A URI referring to a link-local IP literal can carry a zone extension as defined in {{RFC6874}} Section 6.5 (e.g. the "enp1s0" in "coap://[fe80::1234%25enp1s0]/").
+A URI referring to a link-local IP literal typically contains a zone identifier, and is not usable across hosts (see {{RFC6874}} Section 1).
-The zone extension is necessary to dereference such a URI, but also limits its usability to a single host.

-RD setups SHOULD avoid the use of link-local URIs.
+Therefore, RD setups SHOULD avoid the use of link-local URIs.

-In setups where the use of a single network link is coordinated among all participants, the RD MAY remove the zone extension from base URIs.
+In setups where the use of a single network link is coordinated among all participants, clients can disregard any zone identifier and use their configured interfaces.

 ## Use Case: Cellular M2M {#cellular}